 Bard At Brooklyn Public Library

-Bard at Brooklyn Public Library, the first New York City Microcollege, welcomed its first students in January 2018.
-This initial cohort is enrolled in courses across the liberal arts and is taking advantage of access to the Library’s considerable collection, events, and expertise.
+Bard at Brooklyn Public Library, the first New York City Microcollege, welcomed its first students in January 2018, and its second entering class in August 2018.
+Bard Microcollege students are enrolled in courses across the liberal arts, and take advantage of access to the Library’s considerable collection, events, and expertise.
 As they approach completion, students will benefit from access to all the resources of the larger, New York City alumni community and receive focused assistance as they apply to bachelor’s degree programs across the city.

 A New Model For College Education

 Building on BPI’s values and success, the Bard Microcollege brings high-quality, full-scholarship, liberal arts education to those communities most often excluded from the university experience.
 Each Microcollege is created in partnership with a community-based institution.
 Their strength is the result of alliances between organizations that are conventionally separate from one another but have overlapping missions, common purpose, and shared core values.

 Partners provide local know-how and credibility, classroom and study space, and a community from which to draw a student body.
 They bring their own unique sets of expertise and resources, and are deeply invested in the long-term learning and development of every member of their communities.
 Together, those qualities provide a context in which students can focus on and thrive in college.
 Bard provides an associate in arts degree program with small seminar courses taught in person by experienced professors, academic advising, and tutoring support.
 Continuing education and career development are a priority from the outset.

 Bard Microcollege students are ambitious, intellectually curious, and willing to drive their own learning process.
 Often, they had been deterred from college, put their educations on hold, or were frustrated by impersonal learning environments.
 Students apply for federal and state financial aid.
 The remainder of tuition and the cost of books are covered by scholarships, none of which have to be repaid.

 Bard Microcollege Holyoke